elvagao66/or4741/midterm_report.md

 ### Data Cleaning
 * All variables were casted to appropriate types: categorical feature like the name of the city was one-hot encoded.
-* Impute missing values based on the average of the previous and next values
+* Imputed missing values based on the average of the previous and next values
 * Dropped the column of "week_start_date" as this is a redundant information since we have both year and weekofyear as features.

 ### Exploratory Analysis & Visualisations